wekan/wami/docs/Design/Design.md

 ## Design of Wami

+- This is Gold Standard for Cross-Platform GUI and App Design by [xet7](https://github.com/xet7) https://forum.lunduke.com/t/gold-standard-of-gui-design/1909
 - Some of current Meteor 2 WeKan Design, that is based to
   - by original WeKan creator [mquandalle](https://github.com/mquandalle)
     - [Original redesign](https://github.com/wekan/wekan/blob/main/docs/FAQ/FAQ.md#werent-you-called-libreboard-before)